mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 192 - Optional Attributes/readme.md

   constructor(name, emails) {
     this.name = name;
     this.emails = emails;
-    // emails should allways be a collection.
+    // emails should always be a collection.
     // even an empty one
     // We can check it here
   }